Supporting Language Development In Early Childhood – Quality Start

 Language Development in Infants and Babies

-Even the youngest infants actively communicate with their families in an exciting variety of ways, including:
+Even the youngest infants actively communicate with their families in an exciting variety of ways.
+Between 3-12 months, babies will practice the following:

 • Coos